How to Clean Lead Aprons & Prevent Hospital Acquired Infections

 The NIH reports that biofilm formation is associated with 65% of microbial infections and 80% of chronic illnesses.

-While routine cleaning of X-ray garments with wipes and sprays can help slow the buildup of bacteria and biofilm, only deep cleaning will prevent it.
+While routine cleaning of X-ray garments with wipes and sprays can help slow the buildup of bacteria and biofilm, it highlights why lead aprons need professional deep cleaning, not just wipes and sprays to effectively prevent it.

 That’s why our cleaning guide covers both.